bank-of-england/MachineLearningCrisisPrediction/README.md

 The dataset we use is the [Jordà-Schularick-Taylor Macrohistory Database](http://www.macrohistory.net/data/).
 We accessed the data using [this link](http://www.macrohistory.net/JST/JSTdatasetR3.xlsx).

-This repository does _not_ include all results of the experiments but rather a subset of the results.
-The remaining results can be requested from the authors.
+This repository does _not_ include all results of the experiments.
+Rather, it contains a small subset of the results to illustrate the empirical methodology and the implementation.

 Should you have any questions or spot a bug in the code, please email to marcus.buckmann@bankofengland.co.uk or raise an issue within the repository.

-__Link to the paper__: XXX
+# Link to the paper: XXX

-# Requirements
+# Prerequisites
 The code has been developed and used under Python 3.6.5, Anaconda distribution and R 3.5.1.

-The file R script _R_installer.R_ in the setup folder installs all necessary R packages.
+The file R script _R_installer.R_ in the _setup_ folder installs all necessary R packages.
-The file _python_env.yml_ in the setup folder contains the Anaconda virtual environment under which the experiments were run.
+The file _python_env.yml_ in the _setup_ folder contains the Anaconda virtual environment under which the experiments were run.

+# Running the code

-# Running the experiments
+## Running the out-ofsample experiments

 The paper is based on two main empirical experiments: cross-validation and forecasting.
 These experiments are run using the respective Python scripts in the experiments folder.
 In these files, the user can specify the models to be trained, the variables to be included, and how the variables should be transformed.
 The results are then written in the _results_ folder.
 The _pickle_ files in this folder contain all the results of the individual iterations.
 Each iteration uses a random seed and therefore partitions the data into training and test sets differently.